maxwelbm/alkemy-g6/README.md

 ## How to run in development

-For development, this project uses `Docker compose` and some scripts quality in a `Makefile`.
+For development, this project uses `docker compose` and some scripts in a `Makefile`.

 Inside the docker container, Hot reloading is enabled because of the use of [air-verse](https://github.com/air-verse/air).